medical-physics-usz/z-rad/README.md

 <p align="center">
   <strong>Extract quantitative features from medical images with a desktop interface or Python API.</strong><br />
-  CT, PET, MR, MG, US, and RTDOSE · DICOM and NIfTI · Windows, macOS, and Linux
+  CT, PET, MR, MG, US, and RTDOSE · DICOM and NIfTI · Windows, macOS, and Linux<br />
+  Developed by the Department of Radiation Oncology at University Hospital Zurich
 </p>

 <p align="center">